missAliceX/AngelX/_posts/2021-07-13-web-application.md

 1. Do it.
 1. You can now return to `master` branch.

+### Acceptance Criteria

+- Unit tests pass: `npm test`
+- QA: Run the app to see that the navbar behaves like it does on master branch

 ## Challenge 3: Complete the Project Proposal Page

 At this point, you practiced creating your own `<Input />` component and earned the right to use it.
 Continue implementing the `Project Proposal Page`; it should be a breeze up to the "Tags" section.

 ### Reacting to a User Event

-When implementing "Cover Image URL" and "Intro Video URL", you will need to learn how to create another element after the user paste in a URL.
+When implementing "Cover Image URL", you will need to learn how to create a new element after the user paste in a URL.
 Let's look back to the steps in Challenge 1 and apply it to this scenario.
-The `<InputList />` component can already create another element after user enters text.
-Can we use similar code to add a `previewImage` and `previewVideo` feature to the `<Input />` component?
-You may find it helpful to be able to [embed YouTube videos](https://www.w3schools.com/html/html_youtube.asp).
+The `<InputList />` component can already create a new element after user enters text.
+We can use the same approach to add a `previewImage` feature to the `<Input />` component.

+### Collecting Data from a Form

+When packaging the data for the server, the popular option is [`useForm`](https://react-hook-form.com/api/useform).
+This does not work with our styled functional components because it uses `ref` so I decided to write a simple module that replaces `useForm`.
+You can see it in `hooks/form.js`.
+Essentially, it collects values from inputs using the `name` attribute which automatically goes through all inputs in the given form without explicitly specified making it much less cluttered.

+### Interacting with a Server

+In real life, the website will sometimes send data to the backend server.
+To isolate the dependency of a real life server, we employ mock servers.
+In our case, we are using [Mock Service Worker](https://mswjs.io/).
+The mock servers have been setup for you.
+Notice that in the `mocks/` directory, there is both a `browser.js` and `server.js`.
+When you run `npm start`, it will run the browser mock server and when you run `npm test`, it will run the NodeJS mock server.

+These mock servers should respond with success or failure depending on your client requests - the client is the web browser in this case.
+Additionally, you can store data when processing these mock requests with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+In our example, when working on the **Project Listing Page**, we need to retrieve project listings from the mock servers so we need to store the project details when proposing a project.

+### Acceptance Criteria

+- Add the solutions section
+- Add the tags section
+- Add the cover image section with image preview
+- Implement all unit tests in `pages/project-proposal.test.js`
+- Update mock server to ensure any missing required fields result in a `400 Bad Request` status code
+- (Optional): When proposing a project fails, display a pop-up message to indicate the error instead of just using `console.error(message)`
+- Unit tests pass: `npm test`
+- QA: Run the app, read the console and see that it indicates a `200 OK` status code from the mock server

 ## Challenge 4: Complete the Project Listing Page